Accessibility statement for Apply for Pension Credit

 Reporting accessibility problems with this service

-We’re always looking to improve the accessibility of this service.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact us by email: firstname.lastname@example.org
+We’re always looking to improve the accessibility of this website.
+If you find any problems that are not listed on this page, or think we’re not meeting accessibility requirements, you can report an accessibility problem (opens in a new tab).

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the: